Points-of-Tango/points-of-tango.github.io/events.md

 ### 8. Registration / Booking process

 - Registrations: The registration is personal, done from a Social Dancer account.
-They register, complete a form if organisers request it, and book the activities they want to attend.
+They register, complete a form (if organisers request it), and book the activities they want to attend.
 This process is used on Festivals or Championships, where there is not approval needed by the organisers.
 - Applications: The application is personal, done from a Social Dancer account.
 They apply, complete a form if organisers request it.
 Once the organiser approves the application, the dancer can book the activities they wish to attend.
-This process is used on Marathon or small Festivals, where organisers have a limited capacity so the need to discriminate applicants.
+This process is used on Marathon or small Festivals, where organisers have a limited capacity so there is need to discriminate applicants.
 - Bookings: A social dancer directly books activities, no registration needed.
 More than 1 booking can be done from the same account.

 #### 8.A Dates